Understanding Weak Wi-Fi in Industrial Settings

 Technical Insight: How Enterprise Access Points Actually Radiate Signal

-Most Wi-Fi issues in warehouses aren’t “weak Wi-Fi.”
+Most Wi-Fi issues in warehouses aren’t simply “weak Wi-Fi.”
 They’re misaligned RF patterns.
 Every AP has a defined radiation shape—and mounting changes that shape dramatically.

 Ceiling Mounted = "Donut" Pattern